 Populism aside, Armenia sits between two sworn enemies, one which regularly fires upon it.
 When making political decisions, its foremost concern is, and must be, security.
 Today, Armenia’s security fundamentally depends on its military alliance with Russia, which was formed in 1997 and extended in 2010.
 As part of this agreement, Armenia receives discounted and advanced military hardware as well as security provided by Russian soldiers at the Turkish and Iranian borders.
 In return, Russia maintains a stronghold in the strategic South Caucasus among other regional powers like Iran and Turkey.

 Armenia has become even more dependent on Russia as a result of the extraordinary increase in military spending by Azerbaijan.
-Due to the country’s massive oil revenue, Azerbaijan has used its new wealth to increase its defense budget by nearly 500 percent.
+Due to the country’s massive oil revenue, Azerbaijan has used its new wealth to increase its defense budget by nearly 2000 percent since 2004.
 According to the Stockholm International Peace Research Institute (SIPRI,) Azerbaijan allocated $3.44 billion for defense in 2013 while Armenia spent a meager $427 million in comparison.

 But, despite the fact that Armenia has a defense budget that’s dismal compared to its enemy’s, the country has successfully maintained a military balance, prevented a potentially devastating war, and avoided any territorial losses.
 Russia often plays both sides, although, for lack of an alternative, Armenia has put in its lot and the alliance has proven fruitful in many regards.